 Who pays for child support?

 The custodial parent is the only one who will be accompanying the child most of the time.
-Since this parent has to cover a lot of the daily financial requirements, including food, shelter, education and health care leaving only the non-custodial parent to pay for any support, required by the child.
+Since this parent has to cover a lot of the daily financial requirements, including food, shelter, education and health care leaving only the non-custodial parent to pay for any support, required by the minor.

 What Virginia Law Says About Calculating the Amount of Child Support